Sooshiance/DDOS-defender/README.md

 over caching requests.
 I'v added mine but, I make them comment, because the `cache_backends.py` file does not configured.
-You configure that file as you please.
+You can configure the `cache_backends.py` as you please.

 ### Session
 I will add details about session staff that if any request does not get a session,